openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 |-----------------|---------|-----------------------------------------------------|---------|----------|----------|
 | vin             | text    | Vehicle Identification Number                       | N/A     | yes      | no       |

-For all vehicles you're free to give the tank / battery capacity.
+For all vehicles you're free to give the fuel / battery capacity.
 Giving these values in configuration open fuel / charge capacities are reported in the [range](#range) channels.

 | Name            | Type    | Description                                         | Default | Required | Advanced | combustion | bev | hybrid |